Economic impact of immigration to Canada: COVID-19

+Focusing on immigration as a solution towards generating tax revenue and filling up unwanted jobs was considered to be flogging a dead horse due to the meager amount in returns, the population effect that increased immigration levels affect negatively on the per capita public transfer to a citizen, the withheld taxes from actual income due to immigrants often coerced and unable to engage in the formal economy, the regulatory bindings without support that force immigrant workforce into complementary job statuses and resulting in the counterproductive waste of human capital, underemployment, and mismatched jobs (horizontal and vertical), etc. Apart from the government's display of strategic incompetence, the lack of innovation or promoting meaningful innovation, lack of infrastructure for training required citizen workforce, lack of inclusivity for training the resident population through subsidies, bottlenecking of admissions to in-need and emerging professional programs, etc. disregards domestic population needs and their ability to meaningfully contribute to government expenditures.

+In 2023, after the pandemic, Canada continued to increase immigration levels set by consultants to account for 1.08% of Canada's population with a new immigration tagline that immigrants will and continue to address Canada's critical housing development needs while cities were struggling with lack of infrastructure to hold current temporary residents, new permanent residents, and new citizens.

 Long-term outcomes

 One of the most important studies of the economic impact of immigration to Canada is Morton Beiser's Strangers at the Gate.
 This study looked at the arrival of the Vietnamese boat people who began to arrive in Canada in 1979 to much controversy.
 The total number of refugees was 60,000, the largest single group of refugees to ever arrive in Canada.
 Beiser first studied the boat people upon their arrival, finding that few spoke English or French, that most were farmers with few skills useful in Canada, and that they had arrived with no assets with which to establish themselves.
 Beiser then followed the progress of the boat people to see what effect they would have on Canada.
 Within ten years of arrival the boat people had an unemployment rate 2.3% lower than the Canadian average.
 One in five had started a business, 99% had successfully applied to become Canadian citizens, and they were considerably less likely than average to receive some form of social assistance.